bahrus/xtal-method/README.md

 </xtal-method>
 ```

 What this example illustrates, though, is that we need to know *when* to do the derender.
-One could use a mutation observer, but I think it is better to rely on a specific event from the custom element that retrieves the html.
-It seems that Polymer has standardized on ["dom-change"](https://github.com/Polymer/polymer/blob/master/lib/elements/dom-repeat.html#L522) as the name for this event.
-So the derenderer function will apply whenever it encounters the dom change event.
+One could use a mutation observer for that.